TwoStoryRobot/prettier-config/README.md

 module.exports = require('@twostoryrobot/prettier')
 ```

-Or if you want to override the default at all.
+Or if you want to override the default at all (Note: please consider making a PR
+if you think the override will be useful for other projects).

 ```js
 const prettierConfig = require('@twostoryrobot/prettier')